scottrdavid/ArcGIS_Tools/README.md

 ## I wll update with a handfull of tools soon:
 List of things to include:
-3-4 detrending methods (& a matlab based one I need to convert to python one using gaussian filters) centerline extraction tools line discritization tool---a simple version --a better version of this code for river attribution will be released in a differnt toolkit
+3-4 detrending methods (& a matlab based one I need to convert to python one using gaussian filters), centerline extraction tools, line discritization tool---a simple version --a better version of this code for river attribution will be released in a differnt toolkit.

+And whatever else I find digging through old hard drives...